Economy of Bihar: Agriculture

-If we look at this, it proves that Bihar is not a farmer-based state, but a state of mechanics and labourers.
-The population of farmers in the state is 7.7 percent.
-That is, about one crore 70 thousand 827 people are associated with farming, while two crore 18 lakh 65 thousand 634 people work as mechanics and laborers.
-This is 16.73 percent of the total population.
+These data demonstrate that Bihar is not a farmer-based state, but a state of mechanics and labourers.
+The population of farmers in the state is 7.7%.
+That is, 1,00,70,827 people are associated with farming; by contrast, 2,18,65,634 people work as mechanics and labourers.
+This represents 16.73% of the total population.

-National Economic Corridor
+National industrial corridor

-IMC, Gaya
+Integrated Manufacturing Cluster, Gaya

-For development of an Integrated Manufacturing Cluster (IMC) in Bihar, State Government has identified land parcels of nearly 1670 acre in Dobhi block, under Sherghati sub division at District Gaya.
-Proposed IMC Gaya project site is spread over 13 revenue villages (Mouza's).
-Land acquisition for the project is under process.
-The proposed IMC, Gaya project site is located in the vicinity of NH 22 (Dobhi- Chatra road), which connects Gaya with Chatra district in Jharkhand.
-It is located approximately 7 km from NH 19 (Golden Quadrilateral), which connects Kolkata with Delhi, and approximately 40 km from the proposed New Paharpur station of the Eastern Dedicated Freight Corridor.
-Gaya international airport is situated at a distance of approx. 25 km.
+For the development of an Integrated Manufacturing Cluster (IMC) in Bihar, the state government has identified land parcels of nearly 1670 acres in the Dobhi block, under the Sherghati subdivision in the Gaya district.
+The proposed IMC Gaya project site spans 13 revenue villages (mouzas).
+Land acquisition for the project is in process.
+The proposed site is located near National Highway (NH) 22 (Dobhi-Chatra road), which connects Gaya with Chatra district in Jharkhand.
+The site is located approximately 7 km from NH 19 (Golden Quadrilateral) – which connects Kolkata with Delhi – and approximately 40 km from the proposed New Paharpur station of the Eastern Dedicated Freight Corridor.
+Gaya International Airport is located approximately 25 km away.

-For the preparation of master planning & detailed engineering of IMC Gaya, NICDC has appointed a master planning consultant, master planning is in the advance stage.
+To prepare the master planning and detailed engineering for IMC Gaya, the National Industrial Corridor Development Corporation (NICDC) has appointed a master planning consultant.
+Master planning is in an advanced stage.